< Back

 The large fresco of the Tribute Money has always been acknowledged as Masaccio’s masterpiece.
 Three episodes from the Gospel story (Matthew 17: 24-27) are shown.
 In the centre Peter, confronted by the tax-gatherer, appeals to Christ, who tells him that he will find the money in the mouth of a fish.
 (Roberto Longhi’s suggestion that Masolino painted the face of Christ has been repeated as fact in guidebooks.)
 On the left Peter extracts the coins from the fish’s mouth and on the right he counts them out to the tax-gatherer.
 Vasari identified the head of the bearded Apostle in near profile on the far right as a self-portrait of Masaccio, but a stronger candidate for a self-portrait is probably the large man, dressed in red, glancing towards the viewer on the far right of the St Peter Enthroned.
 The two men, in profile, standing with him are sometimes identified as the architects Leon Battista Alberti and Filippo Brunelleschi.

 The frescoes must have been commissioned (or at least overseen) by Felice di Michele Brancacci, a wealthy silk merchant and diplomat, who had patronal rights to the chapel.
 The work was probably started in 1424-25 and was left unfinished when Masaccio left Florence for Rome in 1428.
 Felice Brancacci was exiled in 1435 (shortly after Cosimo the Elder came to power) on suspicion of plotting against the Medici, and there was a gap of some fifty years before his heirs commissioned Filippino Lippi to complete the decoration of the chapel.
-Previously much darkened (partly as a result of a fire in 1771 which wrecked most of the church), restoration in 1984-89 has revealed the original clear, bright colours.
+Previously much darkened (partly as a result of a fire in 1771 which wrecked most of the church), restoration in 1984-89 revealed the original clear, bright colours.
 Fig leaves added in the seventeenth century were removed.
+A new programme of technical examination and restoration was initiated in November 2020 and completed in March 2024.

 Masaccio also painted a fresco of St Paul in the north transept of the church.
 It was probably destroyed (along with its companion St Peter by Masolino) in 1675, when the church was remodelled.
 In the cloister, Masaccio painted a fresco of the ceremony of the consecration of the church, with (according to Vasari) portraits of Donatello, Brunelleschi, the statesman Niccolò da Uzzano and the banker Giovanni de’ Medici (father of Cosimo).
 This fresco was destroyed in the late sixteenth century.